This post is also available in: Français (French)

-Regulation 102: 4 Things to Know as Non-Resident
+Regulation 102: Three Things to Know as a Non-Resident

 Regulation 102 is a Canadian tax regulation that applies when non-resident employees are paid to perform services in Canada.

 Regulation 102 states that when a non-resident employee is paid for rendering services in Canada, their employer is subject to the same withholding, remitting, and reporting obligations as those for Canadian resident employees.
 Regulation 102 withholdings are not necessarily the final amount of Canadian taxes that the employees owe; rather it is an instalment against the taxes that they might ultimately need to pay.

 As an employer paying an employee providing services in Canada, you need to withhold and remit withholding tax and potentially other source deductions (e.g. Canada Pension Plan contributions, Employment Insurance Premiums) unless a waiver of withholding tax has been issued by the Canada Revenue Agency (CRA).